Northeast Metro 916

 INVESTING IN STAFF

-In 2019, we began a partnership with the University of St. Thomas to offer a similar program for paraprofessionals and EAs who wish to pursue a master's degree as well as an Academic and Behavioral Strategist (ABS) teaching license with a focus on autism spectrum disorders (ASD).
+We have continued a partnership with the University of St. Thomas to offer a similar program for paraprofessionals and EAs who wish to pursue a master's degree and an Academic and Behavioral Strategist (ABS) teaching license with a focus on autism spectrum disorders (ASD).

 Intermediate districts operate on a fee-for-service basis.
-Revenue to fund student services is generated by tuition billing.
-The majority of district expenditures consists of salaries and benefits with budgets in specialized programs consisting of 89% staffing costs.
+Revenue to fund student services is generated by state aid and tuition billing.
+Most district expenditures consist of salaries and benefits, which is 80% of the total district budget.

-The information provided below is preliminary and is subject to change at the conclusion of our annual audit.
+The information provided below is preliminary and is subject to change after our annual audit.

 Area Learning Centers (ALCs)